 By the time everyone had a go, it was lunchtime.
-The crew pack the sidebars and the mat and we made our way to Motti Island so barbeque and, for those how wanted, a swim in the bay.
+The crew pack the sidebars and the mat, and we made our way to Motti Island so barbecue and, for those who wanted, a swim in the bay.

 Motiti Island is a Maori owned island occupied by around 27 people.
 Because it is a private property we were not allowed to go ashore.
 The boat anchored in a nice little bay and while the captain was cooking lunch, we could have a swim in the bay.

 As people jump into the water, this little fella came to say hi.
 I think he was the highlight, to be honest!